ivartz/cancer-sim-search/README.md

 ## Augmenting data for each time point examination
 1. Generate Dockerfile, build and run container by following instructions given from `bash cancer-sim-docker.sh`
 2. Download BIDS-like dataset to derivatives subdirectory
-3. Customize search parameters within `grid-search-2d.sh` or `grid-search-3d.sh`
+3. Customize search parameters within `augmentation-grid-search-2d.sh` or `augmentation-grid-search-3d.sh`
-4. Customize output directory etc. in run.sh, then `bash run.sh`
+4. Customize output directory etc. in augment-dataset.sh, then `bash augment-dataset.sh`

 ## Fitting the model to each time point examination interval
 1. Generate Dockerfile, build and run container by following instructions given from `bash cancer-sim-docker.sh`
 2. Download longitudially coregistered BIDS-like dataset to derivatives subdirectory
-3. Customize search parameters within `grid-search-2d.sh` or `grid-search-3d.sh`
+3. Customize search parameters within `modelfit-grid-search-2d.sh` or `modelfit-grid-search-3d.sh`
-4. Customize output directory etc. in run.sh, then `bash run.sh`
+4. Customize output directory etc. in modelfit-dataset.sh, then `bash modelfit-dataset.sh`

 ## Analyzing results from cross-correlation assessment of model fit
 A successful grid search between two MRI examinations for a patient, returns a cross-correlation measure for each model projection in a text file in the output directory specified in `run.sh` for the given patient sub-folder,  as shown below.
 The best fit model is automatically selected from this list according to a threshold and heuristic specified in `highest-mag-thr.py`